 The paper has two field trips that occur in February before the first semester starts:

-You must attend the GEOL 344 preliminary lecture on the 7th of February, 10am Quad 4.
+You must attend the GEOL 344 preliminary lecture (date and time to be confirmed).

 The paper includes lecture and laboratory teaching after the field schools which provide Geographic Information Systems (GIS) and report writing training.

 Assessment is 100% internal based on two field trips and subsequent work.

 Note: To pass GEOL 344 you must attend the pre-field school meeting all field schools, classes, and labs and pass all components.
 Failing any one component will mean failing the whole paper.

 Fieldwork: Two field schools/trips occur in February before the first semester.